bcgov/sso-requests/app/jest/my-dashboard/README.md

         THEN the infomation should be correct and ready to use;
     4. WHEN client click on the `Download` button to download the token information file, THEN the information file should be ready to download;
-    5. WHEN client click on the `Update secrets` icon to update the token secrets, THEN the `Request a new secret for CSS API Account` modal will show up to let client confirm update, WHEN client click on `Confirm` button to confirm update, THEN the token secrets will be updated;
+    5. WHEN client click on the `Update secret` icon to update the token secrets, THEN the `Request a new secret for CSS API Account` modal will show up to let client confirm update, WHEN client click on `Confirm` button to confirm update, THEN the token secrets will be updated;